cpen333/cpen333.github.io/_labs/cplusplus.md

        car1.drive(dt);
        car2.drive(dt);

-       // XXX print out who's in the lead
+       // TODO: print out who's in the lead
      }

      return 0;
    }
    ```
+   Fill in the details to print out the current leader.
 2. Modify the program so that the race between the two cars ends when they both cross the 402.3m mark (a quarter mile) and print out the winner.